mustache/mustache/README.md

       ... etc ...
     end

-Now `Simple` will look for `simple.html` in the directory it resides in, no matter the cwd.
+Now `Simple` will look for `simple.mustache` in the directory it resides in, no matter the cwd.

 If you want to just change what template is used you can set `Mustache.template_file` directly:

-    Simple.template_file = './blah.html'
+    Simple.template_file = './blah.mustache'

 Mustache also allows you to define the extension it'll use.